Subscription Modal Banner

 Pay attention to the circumstances or events under which your insurer does not pay out.
 You may be surprised to find that some travel plans do not cover flight delays due to mechanical failure (which, arguably, is the most common cause of delays!).

-Also, be clear of how your insurer differentiates between adverse weather events (such as thunderstorms and high winds) and natural disasters (such as a volcanic eruption).
+Also, be clear about how your insurer differentiates between adverse weather events (such as thunderstorms and high winds) and natural disasters (such as a volcanic eruption).

 Both can cause flights to be cancelled or delayed, but insurers may choose to pay out only for the former, and not the latter.